yu-edwin/5500/PRD.md

 8. Avoid unrealistic images that may result in a negative reaction from user (body morphing)
 9. Will not include a social media aspect that may induce social anxiety or body shaming
 10. Will support all genders identities, age, race, and other demographics.
+11. A report button for any image generation that does not follow our guidelines.

 ## User Dimensions Analysis